-Existence and uniqueness of solutions to such an elliptic PDE on a manifold is classical, see e.g. \cite{Salo2013}.
-The interior current field is $\gamma \, \gr{u},$ i.e.\ $\gamma$ is the tensor turning the electric field $\gr{u}$ into the current field.
+Existence and uniqueness of solutions to such an elliptic PDE on a Riemannian manifold is classical, see e.g. \cite{Salo2013}.
+The interior current field is $\gamma \, \nabla_g{u},$ i.e.\ $\gamma$ is the tensor turning the electric field $\nabla_g{u}$ into the current field.
 The conductivity tensor $\gamma$ can be visualized on $M$ by its corresponding ellipse field.
 At each point on $M$, the $(1,1)$-tensor $\gamma$ gives rise to an ellipse by its corresponding action as a linear map on the set of unit vectors in the tangent plane at the point; such an ellipse field is illustrated in figure \ref{fig:CondEllipseIntro}.

 By considering $m$ different boundary functions $f=f_{i},\; 1\leq i \leq m,$ the corresponding solutions to equation \eqref{eqPDE} are denoted by $u_{i}$.
 They define the so-called power density $(m \times m)$-matrix $H$ with elements: